zht8506/UniHead/README.md

 # UniHead: an effective detection head

 ## :loudspeaker: Introduction
-This is the official implementation of our paper titled "UniHead: Unifying Multi-Perception for Detection Heads".
+This is the official implementation of our paper titled "**UniHead: Unifying Multi-Perception for Detection Heads**".

 For more details, please refer to our [paper](https://arxiv.org/pdf/2309.13242.pdf).
 This repo is based on PyTorch>=1.7.1 and mmdet==2.25.1.